 Linguaggi dell’esperienza femminile: disturbi alimentari, donne e scrittura dall’Unità al Miracolo Economico (Padua: Il Poligrafo, October 2015)

-Starvation, Obsession and Food Identity: Eating Disorders in Post-1968 Women’s Writing, co-edited with Petra Bagley and Kathryn Robson (“Studies in Contemporary Women’s Writing”, Peter Lang: Oxford, forthcoming)
+Starvation, Food Obsession and Identity: Eating Disorders in Contemporary Women’s Writing, co-edited with Petra Bagley and Kathryn Robson (“Studies in Contemporary Women’s Writing”, Peter Lang: Oxford, 2017)

 Eve’s Sinful Bite: Foodscapes in Italian Women’s Writing, Culture and Society, co-edited with Claudia Bernardi and Daniele De Feo (in preparation)

 ‘“Fainting is one way of disappearing.
 Anorexia is another’: Disorderly Eating in Louise De Salvo’s Vertigo”. (in preparation)

 “Tastefulness: Fashion, Food, Lust and Domesticity in Matilde Serao’s ‘La virtù di Checchina [Checchina’s Virtue]’ (1884),” altrelettere, DOI: 10.5903/al_uzh-28 February 2015.

 “Voracious Dolls and Competent Chefs: Negotiating Femininity and Masculinity in Italian Food Advertisements of the 1990s-2010s,” Gender/Sexuality/Italy, 1, May 2014, pp. 1-13.